 This world-famous chef is known for her appearances on The Food Network’s Restaurant Makeover and the two-time Gemini nominated Pitchin’ In.
-She’s the founder of Ruby Watchco, a family-style restaurant in Toronto’s Riverdale neighborhood that serves up market-inspired comfort food.
+She’s the founder of Ruby Watchco (730 Queen Street East), a family-style restaurant in Toronto’s Riverdale neighborhood that serves up market-inspired comfort food.
 The menu embodies Chef Lynn’s philosophy that food should be “locally grown, harvested and raised, and cooked to perfection with heart.”

-Each night, a four course prix-fixe menu – a salad, main, cheese and dessert – showcase the seasonal ingredients the team has sourced from local farmers.
+Each night, a special four course prix-fixe menu – a salad, main, cheese and dessert – showcases the seasonal ingredients the team has sourced from local farmers.